dagnall53/ESPMQTTRocnetSound/README.md

 The Chuff period computation uses CV5 to re-extract the intended speed to generate a "ChuffPeriod" that is used to trigger chuffs.
 ChuffPeriod is set in 'Ports.h" line 375 onwards. .
 Line 387 has SetChuffPeriod(4000/MotorSpeed); By changing the constant "4000" in that location, the chuff to wheel rotation rate can be altered to get best effect for your loco.
 With the gearing and servo control I use this is not that accurate,and using a wheel mounted sensor (not yet implemented) may be necessary for preciscion control.

+## "Stationary" interface
+IF not set as Loco, the code allows full rocrail control over D1 to D8 ports.
+The default settings give a set of defaults derived from a saved eprom set for a station.

+This set sets 1-4 as pwm outputs (for Lights) ( BUT be careful of the strange logic in the L293 motor driver board if you use it) I personally only 2 lines to try and avoid confusion.
+Without the L293 driver, the ports work more intuitively.
+(The L293 is not simply four inverters!!)

+D5 AND D6 are sensor inputs for using with hall switches

+D7 and D8 are servo outputs for points.